Close-up of woman's eye

 Living with keratoconus can be challenging, but with the right understanding and treatment, individuals can achieve improved vision and a better quality of life.
 While various treatment options exist, scleral lenses have gained recognition for their ability to address the unique needs of those with keratoconus.

-If you suspect you may have keratoconus or know someone who does, consult an eye care professional at Eyeworks Vision Care - Hockessin who can guide you through the available treatment options, including the potential benefits of scleral lenses.
+If you suspect you may have keratoconus or know someone who does, consult an eye care professional at Hockessin Eyeworks who can guide you through the available treatment options, including the potential benefits of scleral lenses.
 Remember, early detection and intervention are key to managing this condition effectively.

 Keratoconus FAQs